EtiamNullam/Etiam-ONI-Modpack/README.md

 After installation of modloader copy over contents of `Mods` directory to `Mods` directory in Oxygen Not Included installation directory.

+NOTE: You don't have to use the whole pack - delete the mods you don't like and it will still run just fine.

 ## Donate

 [![Support me on Patreon](https://github.com/EtiamNullam/Etiam-ONI-Modpack-Previews/blob/master/become-a-patron.png)](https://www.patreon.com/bePatron?u=16564340)